sora-id/ios-demo/README.md

 ### Error:
 - Helper class to return an NSError
-- keyError - if the API_KEY field is missing from the .plist file
+- keyError - if the API_KEY or PROJECT_ID field is missing from the .plist file
 - invalidURLError - if the BASE_URL is missing or malformed